NorwegianVeterinaryInstitute/BioinfTraining/mash.md

 ## Further analysis
 Script for analyzing multiple mash screen reports and identifying files with significant contamination have already been created and can be found here: https://github.com/hkaspersen/misc-scripts.
-The script can be found under vi_src/misc_scripts in the project directory.
+The script can be found under vi_src/misc_scripts in the project directory on Abel.